springernature/halfpipe-deploy-resource/README.md

 * `space`: _required_.
 The Space the app should be deployed into.
 * `username`: _required_.
 The username for the user to use when deploying.
 * `password`: _required_.
 The password for the user to use when deploying.
-* `prometheusGatewayURL`: _optional_.
-If this is set metrics will be sent to Prometheus

 ### Example
 ```